Close

 Are operator mistakes inevitable or preventable?

-How many times have you heard the expression “We will make mistakes, we're only human”?
+How many times have you heard the expression, “We will make mistakes; we're only human?”

-In many plants, the manufacturing of semicon production equipment currently requires thousands of screws that are placed by an operator (manual assembly process).
+Semiconductor manufacturer’s semicon production equipment currently requires thousands of screws that are placed by an operator (manual assembly process).
 Disregarding the purpose of the equipment (Polishing, Etching, Deposition, Inspection, etc.), the expectation is that each and every screw must be fastened properly to ensure the correct performance of the production equipment.

 • "How to check if every one of these screws were properly fastened?"